MacaPecha/devsite-docs/guides/in-person-payments/qr-code/integration-test.en.md

 When your app is **ready and working in test mode**, and you want to start processing real payments, you must [activate your credentials]([FAKER][CREDENTIALS][URL]).

-Afterwards, Mercado Pago will be able to audit your website, app or Point of Sale software, checking if all rules are being followed.
+Afterwards, Mercado Libre will be able to audit your website, app or Point of Sale software, checking if all rules are being followed.
 If necessary, an advisor will contact you to discuss how to fix your integration.

 > WARNING
 >